edisonpapers/edison-and-the-bug/README.md

-.ve-header "Edison and the Term 'Bug'" https://edisondigital.rutgers.edu/iiif/NV18091 "A Digital Essay" top sticky
+.ve-header "Edison and the Term 'Bug'" https://edisondigital.rutgers.edu/iiif/NV18091 "A Digital Essay" center sticky

 # Earliest Use of the Term "Bug"